bsl/send-sds/README.md

 send-sds is a utility for sending SDS (MIDI Sample Dump Standard) files to samplers from Linux using the ALSA MIDI API.

-To convert an audio file to SDS, I use `libsndfile`'s sndfile-convert utility.
-_WARNING_: use libsndfile 1.0.23 or later -- previous versions had bugs that caused the creation of invalid SDS files.
+To convert an audio file to SDS, I use [libsndfile][1]'s sndfile-convert utility. _WARNING_: use libsndfile 1.0.23 or later -- previous versions had bugs that caused the creation of invalid SDS files.

     $ amidi -l
     Dir Device    Name